Which Console Is Best for GTA 6? PS5 vs Xbox (2026)

 Which console is best for GTA 6?

-For most players, a PlayStation 5 gives the best GTA 6 experience thanks to DualSense haptics, adaptive triggers and Tempest 3D audio that Rockstar has confirmed for the PS5 version.
-The PS5 Pro is the highest-end option.
-On raw value in mid-2026, though, a cheaper Xbox Series X or Series S runs the exact same game.
+For most players a PlayStation 5 gives the best GTA 6 experience, thanks to the DualSense haptics, adaptive triggers and Tempest 3D audio Rockstar confirmed for the PS5 version.
+Since Xbox prices rose on August 1, 2026, PlayStation also wins on value at every level except the 512GB Series S.

 Do I need a disc drive to play GTA 6?